pachyderm/docs/content/latest/deploy-manage/deploy/ingress/_index.md

 ---
 # metadata #
 title: Infrastructure Recommendations
-description: Learn about some of our infrastructure recommendations for running Pachyderm.
+description: Learn about some of our infrastructure recommendations for running MLDM.
 date:
 # taxonomy #
 tags: